Discover the differences between leadership and supervising.

 - Participate fully to support the success of your teams, colleagues, and the organization.

 Focusing solely on outcomes or task completion does not make a person an effective supervisor or an effective leader.
 The C.A.R.E.S.
 Model highlights the importance of positive interpersonal behaviors to meet organizational and team needs.

 The CARI(ng)® Process supplements the C.A.R.E.S.
 Model with practical techniques that are person-centred and unambiguous.
 The CARI(ng)® Process promotes Clear Expectations, Appropriate Skill, Reward, and Incentives.

 Clear expectations – Set clear expectations and provide consistent direction.
 Ensure that organizational, departmental, supervisory, and task completion expectations are clear.

-Appropriate skill – Ensure that your team members have the necessary skills to complete the assigned tasks.
-Ensure that you have the necessary skills to provide for your team.
+Appropriate skill – Ensure that your team members have the skills needed to complete the assigned tasks.
+Ensure that you have the skills needed to provide for your team.
 Take the opportunities presented to participate in life-long learning and commit to personal and professional development.

-Reward – Provide the appropriate rewards to continuously support the needs of the members of your team.
+Reward – Provide the appropriate rewards to support the needs of the members of your team continuously.
 Rewards are either financial or relational and are most effective when you understand what the individual needs to succeed as well as what you and the organization can and will provide to support that success.

 Incentives – Provide appropriate incentive to help your team succeed.
-This requires an understanding of the motivations of the members of your team as well as an understanding of the objectives and expectations of the task, project, or position.
-Be clear about the objectives, expectations, and consequences.
-A consequence is different from a threat, it is simply an outcome resulting from an action.
-Communicating the potential positive and negative outcomes is critical to establishing understanding and/or acceptance.
+This morale-boosting effort requires an understanding of the motivations of the members of your organisation as well as an understanding of the objectives and expectations of the task, project, or position.
+Be clear about the goals, expectations, and consequences.
+A consequence is different from a threat; it is merely an outcome resulting from an action.
+Communicating the potential positive and negative outcomes is critical to establishing understanding or acceptance.

 There are many pathways to gaining skills as a supervisor, but CARI(ng)® about others is crucial to leadership development.